bmuschko/cje-prep/08-matrix-security.md

 # Key CI/CD/Jenkins Concepts and their Usage

-## Creating a user and setting permissions
+## Creating a User and Setting Permissions

 1. Ensure that you are logged in as admin user.
 2. Create a new user named `miller`.
 Provide the relevant information.